ytmytm/geos-atari/README-Atari.md

 This is a fork of [GEOS 2.0 for C64/128 reverse-engineered](https://github.com/mist64/geos) by *Maciej Witkowiak*, *Michael Steil*

-GEOS 2.0 was ported to 8-bit Atari by *Maciej Witkowiak*
+GEOS 2.0 was ported to 8-bit Atari by *Maciej Witkowiak* in October 2022.

+There is also a patched [geoWrite](https://github.com/ytmytm/geowrite-atari) that works better on an Atari.

 <img src="screenshots/desktop.png" alt="DeskTop on an Atari" width=800>
 <img src="screenshots/notepad.png" alt="Desk accessory over DeskTop" width=800>